 The new hospital and health campus will also integrate with services off campus to help coordinate care for patients who would benefit from ongoing monitoring, health services or other supports delivered closer to home.

 This will allow them to receive the right care at the right time and in the right place.
 With greater access to care in the community or from home via programs like telehealth.

 The redevelopment of St. Paul’s is much more than just a hospital rebuild.
 It is a once-in-a-lifetime opportunity to transform the future of health care for British Columbians.

-Providence’s vision for the new St. Paul’s is to lead in the delivery of B.C.’s new model for health care by providing our patients with the highest quality, integrated, compassionate and patient- and family-centred care, where and when they need it most.
+The vision for the new St. Paul’s and health campus is to lead in the delivery of B.C.’s new model for health care by providing our patients with the highest quality, integrated, innovative and patient-centred care, where and when they need it most.

 The new St. Paul’s will be a catalyst to realize the Ministry of Health’s vision for a new model of health care in B.C. that puts patients at the centre, integrates services across the continuum of care and shifts non-acute care from hospitals, bringing it closer to people in their communities.

 Benefits of this integrated model of care are expected to include: